garygr2002/Rebalance/README.md

 ### Weight Stock Not Large

 The not-large stock weight begins in column 102, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
-Although conveniently specified as a percent, the value is actually a weight assigned to medium cap, or small cap stocks.
+Although conveniently specified as a percent, the value is actually a weight assigned to medium cap and small cap stocks.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to not-large (medium and small cap) stocks.
 The not-large stock weight is a level 3 weight category under: 1) domestic stock investments, and; 2) foreign stock investments.

 ### Weight Stock Medium